Written by: Lyle Deixler

 People then started to throw food and beer cans at the mannequin.
 Some of the movie goers quickly got out of their cars to join the bombardment.
 Most of the items came nowhere close to hitting the mannequin.
 A shrimp egg roll hit the screen and the deep-fried treat splattered into a round splotch.
 A few beers were flung and cups of soda sprayed the screen as they struck it.
 Someone then hit the mannequin with a beer can and the crowd cheered in approval.

 Malley giggled insanely as he held the rope and swung it back and forth.
 Suddenly the mannequin broke at the neck and the body fell to the ground.
 The head continued to swing back and forth momentarily and then it fell out of the rope and also tumbled to earth.

-There were rusty ovens scattered about, smashed-up wooden bureaus, piles of scrap wood and metal, heaps of bricks and pipes.
+There were rusty ovens scattered about, smashed-up wooden bureaus, piles of scrap metal, bricks and pipes.
 Some of the piles were pushed together by a bulldozer and formed mountains of junk twenty to thirty feet high.

 Rob and Martin walked down another path between all the junk.
-Martin stopped walking when he saw a large saucepot flipped over on the ground.
-He kneeled down and picked it up by the handle.
-Martin gasped in fright and jumped back.
-A huge bullfrog somehow got under the pot.
+Martin stopped walking when he saw a large sauce pot flipped over on the ground.
+He kneeled down, picked it up by the handle then gasped in fright and jumped back.
+A huge bullfrog had somehow made its way under the pot.

 “How the hell did that get in there?”
 Martin asked.
 The two were stoned again.

 “You cookin’ up frog legs for lunch or what?”
 Rob asked.